Rinekochan/NeuroCommander/README.md

 * `MatchLogs/`: Match results and statistics
 * `Assets/`: Sprites and fonts (open-source, non-commercial)

-## Demonstration

-A full demo video is available showcasing comparative behaviour between BT and BDI on symmetric and asymmetric maps.
-See the documentation for match highlights and observed tactical differences.

 ## Acknowledgements

 Uses freely licensed art assets from OpenGameArt contributors: